yajpersonalproject/genreClassifier/README.md

 predict_Genre(song)

 In the code above, change the ___ into an extrnal song of your liking, make sure it is a wav file.

-Email me at yajtet@my.ofs.edu.sg if there are any problems with the code.